Visiting Venice with Kids

-Whilst venice may not be awash with trees, the unique canals I think make up for the absence of greenery.
-The alleyways that wind further and further into the city create a natural paradise for children.
+While Venice may not be awash with trees, the unique canals make up for the absence of greenery.
+Ant the secret alleyways that wind further and further into the city create a natural paradise for children.

-The campos, communal squares, cannot be celebrated enough.
-Whilst the initial use of the campos has slightly shifted to reflect the culture of today, they are still the heart of each sestiere.
-They are the meeting points of friends, the bench for people watchers and the playground of children.
+The campos, or communal squares, cannot be celebrated enough.
+While the initial use of the campos has slightly shifted to reflect the culture of today, they are still the heart of each “Sestiere” (Venetian for “neighborhood” or “district”).
+Campos are the meeting points of friends, a place where one can sit on a bench and people-watch, and a playground for children.

-Here are a few of our favourites, but of course you will also find your own:
+Here are a few of our favorites, but of course you will also find your own:

 San Giacomo Del’Orio (SANTA CROCE)

 In terms of energy levels, it can difficult with a stroller to cross over the bridges or to traverse for long periods with the little legs of toddler.
 In this case, we would recommend staying in certain areas, such as Dorsoduro, which is full of large campos and stretches of waterfront on which to walk.
 Or perhaps also in the Arsenale area, where it is quieter and there is easy access to San Elena (the large green park of Venice).

 It is still recommended that if you are with children of varying ages, your saving grace will always be the Campos.
 During a certain time each day, you’ll hear the noises ebb and flow like the tide, as the morning commute dies away and is replaced with workers eating and finally the crescendo of school children around 16.00 (4pm).

 The absence of cars not only reassures parents, but also builds confidence in a Childs own exploration.
 The city feels more human sized and understandable.

 Babyccino : a drink of hot milk with froth, intended for children that you will find in most cafes.